mobiledeeplinking/mobiledeeplinking.github.io/_posts/2014-02-12-mobiledeeplinking-spec.markdown

 #### 2.8 Registering Handlers

-Custom callback handlers (if needed) should be registered on application start up.
+Custom callback handlers (if needed) should be registered on application startup.
 The handler names specified when registering must be the values utilized in the JSON configuration.

 **The order in which the
-handlers are defined in the JSON configuration is the order in which they will be executed.** Handlers can be re-used across multiple routes that require the same functionality (authentication, analytics, etc).
+handlers are defined in the JSON configuration is the order in which they will be executed.
+Additionally, any modifications made to a handler's NSDictionary/Map will be persisted to the next handler in the chain.** Handlers can be re-used across multiple routes that require the same functionality (authentication, analytics, etc).